Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 ---
 ## Update - August, 25, 2026

-Tested and works with Warmane!!! which is a way more popular server than Chromiecraft!
+Warmane: Tested and working with the Warmane 3.3.5a client.
+This does not imply endorsement or approval by Warmane.
+Use of client modifications is subject to the rules of the server you connect to.

 ## Update - August, 25, 2026